• Recipes

 You just might want to eat it every day, too.
 And I wouldn’t stop you.
 There are so many ways to enjoy this Chinese soup that you’ll want to try them all.

-You can serve it as an appetizer or side dish to an Asian-inspired entrees like Chinese Vegetable Stir-Fry , Chinese Lemon Chicken or Ginger Chicken and Broccoli Stir-Fry.
-Pair with with Chinese Chicken Salad for an easy and nourishing lunch.
+You can serve Egg Drop Soup as an appetizer or side dish with an Asian-inspired entree like Chinese Vegetable Stir-Fry , Chinese Lemon Chicken or Ginger Chicken and Broccoli Stir-Fry.
+Or pair the soup with Chinese Chicken Salad for an easy and nourishing lunch.

-My kids and I also just love to eat egg drop soup all on its own.
+My kids and I also just love to eat this all on its own.
 This is one of those soups that results in complete silence at the kitchen table as everyone focuses on enjoying every last spoonful.
 Magic.

-Egg drop soup is a Asian dish that’s become especially popular in American Chinese cuisine.
+Often called Egg Flower Soup as well, Egg Drop Soup is an Asian dish that’s become especially popular in American Chinese cuisine.

 If you’ve never tried it before, you’re in for a treat.
-And if you’ve only had takeout versions, I think you’ll be surprised by how good and how easy homemade egg drop soup can be.
+And if you’ve only had takeout versions, I think you’ll be surprised by how good and how easy homemade this soup can be.

 How to Make Egg Drop Soup

-We begin with boiling chicken stock or vegetable stock flavored by fresh, aromatic ginger, soy sauce and a touch of white pepper.
+We begin with boiling chicken stock or vegetable stock flavored by fresh, aromatic ginger, soy sauce, (occasionally garlic, If I feel like it), and a touch of pepper.
 A mixture of cornstarch and water helps thicken this brothy base.

 I like to garnish my egg drop soup with finely chopped green onion for a little color and extra flavor but it’s also plenty tasty without!

-Many restaurant egg drop soups are made with a chicken broth or chicken stock base.
-You can make a meat free version at home by substituting vegetable stock for chicken stock.
+Many restaurant soups are made with a chicken broth or chicken stock base.
+You can make a meat-free version at home by substituting vegetable stock for chicken stock.
 Either one will yield a delicious result!

-However you serve it, homemade Egg Drop Soup is guaranteed to be:
+However you serve it, this is guaranteed to be:

 • Warm and comforting